BartSte/snapshot/README.md

 - [ ] When the state becomes "stop" the recording should be stopped.
 This is not the case at the moment.

-- [ ] Add a check that ensures that the disk of a user can not be filled up excessively.
-Ideas: max number of files, or max disk usage per session.

 - [ ] The --folder argument is not expanded.
 This means that ~ and $HOME are not expanded.
 This should be fixed.

-- [ ] Is it really the best idea to copy the static folder to build and use the relative path of the executable to find the static folder?
-A better idea might be to use CMAKE for this?
-I tried adding the static folder to the target_include_directories, but this does not work when the path changes.
+- [ ] Add a test for max-bytes.
+Also add the feature of adding units to the number.
+For example: 1kb, 1mb, 1gb, 1tb